-However, the calutrons in Building 9204-3 were left operational for research and development in improving the production of the calutron concept and in separating other element isotopes.
+There were programs in the early years of Y-12 operations for which the currently available information is insufficient to provide general guidance for internal dose reconstruction.
+One program was associated with the research engineering and development (RED) group, using a proton-accelerating cyclotron in Building 9201-2, which became operational on November 11.
+1950 and operated until 1980.
+At the peak of U-235 enrichment operations in the 1943-45 time period there were 1156 "large mass spectrographs", called "calutrons" in operation.
+This enrichment production technique was shut down in 1946, although the calutrons in bldg 9204-3 were left operational for R&D in improving the production of the calutron concept and separating other element isotopes.
 Eight calutrons were still operating as late as 1997.
 This program produced an inventory of 225 isotopes from nearly every element on the periodic chart.

-The 86-inch Cyclotron started operation on November 11, 1950, and operated until the early 1980s.
+The 86 inch Cyclotron started operation in 1950 and continued to operated until 1980.
 This cyclotron is no longer in operation.
 Polonium isotopes and alpha airborne activity are the mentioned internal dose concerns.
-The 86-inch cyclotron was later used to create neutron-deficient radionuclides as a part of the R&D program above.
+The 86 inch cyclotron was later used to create neutron-deficient radionuclides as a part of the R&D program above.
 There were programs in these R&D efforts, which involved plutonium, and workers could have plutonium bioassay results in their records.
 When claim information indicates that a Y-12 worker was involved with research activities involving the Calutron, cyclotron (accelerator), fusion work, or plutonium (except in the case of recycled uranium (RU) exposure, which is addressed in this section), consideration must be given to possible exposure to radionuclides other than uranium.
-(Wilcox et al. 1999)
+(Wilcox, Wm.
+J. Jr., et al. 1999)